filisko/php-fastcgi-client/README.md

 ## 🧑‍🔧 Installation

 In order for this package to work, you need to install a PSR-7 and PSR-17 implementation.
-You can install `guzzlehttp/psr7` (used by this lib):
+You can install `guzzlehttp/psr7`, which is used by this lib:

 ```sh
 composer require guzzlehttp/psr7